Roulette Odds UK| Expert Masterclass of Odds in Roulette

 Odds for Red and Black Number Bets

-However, for such bets, there is an easier approach to remember the approximate probability of outside bets.
+However, for such bets, there is an easier approach to remembering the approximate probability of outside bets.

 The Even Money Bet Roulette Odds Cheat Sheet

 The names say it all.
 You are choosing between red or black, even or odd, and the first half and bottom half.
-Each stake divides the table in two halves.
-Thus, a good first guess would thus be that you have 50-50 chances.
+Each stake divides the table into two halves.
+Thus, a good first guess would be that you have 50-50 chances.

 Then, your account for the green spot is not included in any of the wagers.
 This extra possibility slightly tips the balance against you.
 Therefore, the best guess you could have is that even bets are a bit under 50%.